A Guide To Freezing Tomatoes

 How To Freeze Cherry Tomatoes

-Freezing tomatoes is much quicker than regular tomatoes because they freeze quicker.
-The best way to defrost frozen cherry tomatoes is removing them from the freezer and placing them in the refrigerator until thawed.
+Freezing cherry tomatoes is much quicker than regular tomatoes because they freeze quicker.
+The best way to defrost them is removing them from the freezer and placing them in the refrigerator until thawed.

-If time is of the essence, place the frozen cherry tomatoes in a bowl on the counter until thawed.
+If time is of the essence, place them in a bowl on the counter until thawed.
 Defrosted cherry tomatoes lose their shape and crispness.
 Therefore, they are not as good for salads but are great for soups, stews or other similar recipes.

 How To Freeze Tomato Juice